dart-lang/language/working/0546-patterns/records-feature-specification.md

 Like record expressions, a record type must have at least one field.

-Unlike expressions a trailing comma is not required in the single positional field case. `(int)` is valid record type and is distinct from the type `int`.
+Unlike expressions, a trailing comma is not required in the single positional field case. `(int)` is a valid record type and is distinct from the type `int`.
-This is different from functional languages where tuples are a *concatenation* of elements.
+(This is different from functional languages where tuples are a *concatenation* of elements and thus a single-element tuple is identical to the bare element itself.
 Dart records are *containers* for elements.
+A one-positional-element record containing an `int` is not the same as a bare `int`.)

 ## Static semantics